-TOP: Step of the Nursing Process: All phases
+TOP: Step of the Nursing Process: All phases MSC: Client Needs: Management of Care

 - 9. A client with schizophrenia has been stabilized on long-acting haloperidol, an antipsychotic medication that is administered by injection every 3 weeks.
 The physician switches the medication to Seroquel, a new antipsychotic oral medication that is administered twice a day.
 The client complains that he cannot afford the new medication and will not be able to remember to take it.
 The physician replies, "I can't help that; I have to treat you the way I think is best."
-The client's nurse may experience:
+The client's nurse may experience

-- a.
-Paternalism
+- a. paternalism.

-- b.
-Cognitive dissonance
+- b. cognitive dissonance.

-- c.
-Nonmaleficence
+- c. nonmaleficence.

-- d.
-Moral distress
+- d. moral distress.